 We’re all about showcasing some of the incredible women out there and this month we thought it was timely to profile Rebecca Boardman.
-Rebecca is a Senior Test Analyst at Ripple Effect and has been volunteering with us as a STEM ambassador, helping our current Girl Geek Academy to run smoothly each week.
+Rebecca is a Senior Test Analyst at Reading Room and has been volunteering with us as a STEM ambassador, helping our Girl Geek Academy to run smoothly each week.
+In January 2018 she will be leading our gaming academy at FACT.
 She’s a brilliant role model and mentor for the young women we work with and this is herstory…

 Tell us a bit about yourself.

 Hello!
-I’m a Senior Test Analyst at Rippleffect in Liverpool City Centre.
+I’m a Senior Test Analyst at Reading Room in Liverpool City Centre.
 I love testing – it’s like playing detective to find out the cause of problems on websites.
 Basically, I get to break websites all day!

 My hobbies include photography and photo manipulation, drawing, going to the gym and for a swim and (of course) some PlayStation.
 My favourite hobby is watching Liverpool play football.
 I go to the match whenever I can get a ticket and when I can’t, I’m glued to the TV watching at home.